ArcticNature/docs/content/_index.md

 "Autostarting services".
 This is a feature of SnowFox and is documented in the features and references pages of this site.
+In short this feature allows to ensure that some services are running when SnowFox starts.

 ### Senging a signal to the daemon